tomgrek/hackathon-skeleton/README.md

 // visit http://localhost:3000 in your browser
 ```

+Note that in development (on your local machine), the app will be almost 3MB (if you check it in Chrome DevTools).
+This
+reduces to about 130K when you build it for production, so don't be alarmed!

 ## How did this originate?

 See [Christian Alfoni's blog post](http://www.christianalfoni.com/articles/2015_04_19_The-ultimate-webpack-setup) for details on the technical webpack setup.
 This